Charles Whitworth, 1st Baron Whitworth: Diplomatic career

+Death

 Whitworth returned to Berlin in 1719, where the following year, he married the comtesse de Vaulgremont (died 1734), the daughter of a government official in French-speaking Flanders.
 He was raised to the Irish peerage as Baron Whitworth, of Galway, in 1721.
 In 1722, he became Member of Parliament for Newport, Isle of Wight.
 He died childless in 1725, upon which his barony became extinct.
 Whitworth was buried at Westminster Abbey, his grave is in the South choir aisle.